l1enr/Arduino-Stepper-Motor-Control/README.md

 # Arduino-Stepper-Motor-Control
 Precise angular position control of a 28BYJ-48 Stepper Motor using Arduino Uno and ULN2003 driver board.⁠
-# Precision Stepper Motor Control via Arduino

-A hardware implementation demonstrating precise angular positioning and motor drive control using the 28BYJ-48 Stepper Motor and ULN2003 Driver Board with an Arduino Uno.

----

 ## 📌 Project Overview